 'The Day Shall Come' director and cast explain why the movie satirising the intelligence agency is a rare example of punching up in comedy.

-Two of Birmingham's most legendary skaters on the Paradise Forum, which has been bulldozed to make way for a couple of glass-fronted office blocks.
+Two of Birmingham's most legendary skaters talk about the Paradise Forum, which has been bulldozed to make way for a couple of office buildings.

 Ray Johnson was the antithesis of disposable culture.